tanmayi123/Early-Warning-System-for-Detecting-Critical-Deterioration-in-Hospitalized-Patients/README.md

 | 4 | Severe Deterioration | Coma or intubation |
 | 5 | Critical | Less than 2 months follow-up |

-The goal was not just to build a model but to build something deployable, interpretable, and useful as a portfolio piece that demonstrates end-to-end ML thinking.

 ---